CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ## Task 2: Generating the qubit Hamiltonian

+Please see our notebook, "S5_circuit_qec.ipynb", for examples of generating qubit Hamiltonians.
+In particular, we have used the Jordan-Wigner mapping in the full CI space, i.e. without using any qubit tapering.
+Additional discussion may be found in the Task 5 section, as well.

 ### (1) Requirements for a function of qubit operators to be a valid mapping for fermionic operators

-For a mapping from fermionic operators to qubits operators to be valid, the way anti-commuting fermionic operators act on the fermion Fock space must be reproduced by the qubit operators acting on the qubit space.
-Furthermore, the anti-commutation relations that fermionic operators satisfy must also hold for the qubit operators.
+For a mapping from fermionic operators to qubits operators to be valid, it becomes necessary and sufficient to find a way to represent annihilation and creation operators from the Fock space as spin operators on the qubit space.
+In particular, the anti-commuting fermionic operator relationships must be properly satisfied in the qubit or spin-based representation.
+In practice, this means introducing a kind of "non-locality", in that creation and annihilation of occupation for a specific configuration, i, is accompanied with a phase change that depends on the values of other configurations, j.
+The precise manner in which this happens depends on the particular mapping used.
+For Jordan-Wigner, it is the occupations of the j<i that govern the phase shift.
+For Bravyi-Kitaev, the phase change is designed to be more local.

 ### (2) Consequences of a real electronic Hamiltonian on the qubit Hamiltonian after the Jordan-Wigner transformation